Totilarson/CorePy/Corepy Examples/README_corepyexamples.md

 **moving_avg** used to smooth visualization data. can be any number **XRF_resolution** The resolution (in inches) that the XRF data was collected.
 This value affects the chemofacies strat column built in the figure

+## Corebox_crop
+This script crops corebox photographs into coretubes.Coreboxcrop.
+The first time through it will throw an error:
+ [WinError 3] The system cannot find the path specified: '.\\CorePy\\CoreData\\CoreBoxPhotos/Public'

+The folder structure will be made and the example Corebox photos (folder called **Public** in the Core data -examples folder ) need to be copied in the folder: .\CorePy\CoreData\CoreBoxPhotos

+Run Corebox_crop again and all necessary files should be in place.

+See dependencies section

 ## Package Dependencies

 1) os